-Intangible assets of ₱1,905.30 million as at September 30, 2019 were recognized in relation to the Group's acquisitions and investments.
-This is a 90% decrease vis-à-vis the December 31, 2018 figure of ₱3,612.92 million.
-The major portion of the drop was due to the derecognition of Intangible assets recorded when Xurpas previously acquired 51% of Yondu.
+As of March 31, 2020, intangible assets amounted to ₱94.99 million, a 7% decrease from December 31, 2019 balance of ₱101.13 million.
+The components are goodwill, customer relationship, developed software, - and leasehold rights.

-- Goodwill pertains to excess of the acquisition cost over the fair value of the identifiable assets and liabilities of companies acquired by the Group.
-As of September 30, 2019, goodwill is at ₱1,859.61 million. - Customer relationship pertains to Yondu's noncontractual and contractual agreements with Globe Telecoms, its major customer which are expected to generate revenues for the Group in subsequent periods.
-As of September 30, 2019, customer relationship valued at ₱1,077.81 million was derecognized due to sale of the Group's Yondu shares. - Developed software pertains to telecommunications equipment software licenses, corporate application software and licenses and other VAS software applications that are not integral to the hardware or equipment.
-As at September 30, 2019, developed software net book value is at ₱100.68 million.
-Amortization of developed software for the nine-month period ended September 30, 2019 amounted to ₱22.39 million. - Cryptocurrencies pertain to units of Bitcoin and Ethereum held by the Group as at September 30, 2019 valued at ₱5.32 million. - Leasehold rights pertain to cost savings arising from lower than market rate rental in the lease contracts acquired through business combination.
-As of September 30, 2019, leasehold rights net book value is at ₱5.15 million.
-Amortization of leasehold rights for the nine-month period ended September 30, 2019 amounted to ₱1.45 million.
+• Goodwill pertains to excess of the acquisition cost over the fair value of the identifiable assets and liabilities of companies acquired by the Group.
+As of March 31, 2020, goodwill is at ₱48.22 million.

+• Developed software pertains to telecommunications equipment software licenses, corporate application software and licenses and other VAS software applications that are not integral to the hardware or equipment.
+As of March 31, 2020, net book value of developed software was P39.52 million.
+Amortization of developed software for the three-month period ended March 31, 2020 amounted to P5.72 million.
-Deferred Tax Assets - Net

-The Group's consolidated net deferred tax assets level amounted to ₱6.64 million as at September 30, 2019, which decreased by 53% from ₱14.19 as at December 31, 2018.
+• Leasehold rights pertain to cost savings arising from lower than market rate rental in the lease contracts acquired through business combination.
+As of March 31, 2020, leasehold rights net book value is at P1.43 million.
+Amortization of leasehold rights for the three-month period ended March 31, 2020 amounted to P0.21 million.

+• Cryptocurrencies pertain to units of Bitcoin held by the Group as of March 31, 2020 valued at ₱5.82 million.